adifatol/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * The shape of a traffic sign image is 32, 32, 3
 * The number of unique classes/labels in the data set is 43

-####2.
-Exploratory visualization of the dataset.
+#### Exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing the distribution of training / traffic signs data over the different classes.
 It is noticeable that some traffic signs have much more training examples than others.

 ![alt text][image1]

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

-####1.
-Grayscale
+#### Grayscale
 First step was to transform all images to grayscale.
+This benefits greatly to the performance in the next processing steps and also in the training itself.
+Also it might improve the accuracy in the training because we get loose some extra information (color / light) which may act as useless noise.

 ![alt text][image2]   ![alt text][image3]

+#### Normalization
+This step ensures that all the data is on the same scale and can have a couple of benefits, such as improving the math (not getting large numbers for parameters) and improving the performance in the training.
+The images look the same as the data contains the same information, only on a different scale.

 [TO BE CONTINUED]

 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...

-As a last step, I normalized the image data because ...

 I decided to generate additional data because ...